This post may contain affiliate links which help support Girls Can Grill.

 Charcoal Grill: With a kettle grill, only add hot coals to one side of the grill.
 With a ceramic cooker, add the diffuser plate.
 Add a wood chunk to the coals just before adding the chicken.

-Pellet Grill: Add wood pellets and set the temperature to 225F degrees.
+Pellet Smoker: Add wood pellets and set the temperature to 225F degrees.
 The grill has a diffuser, so the heat is already indirect.

 Gas Grill: Turn one burner onto medium.
 Leave the other burners off.
 Adjust the burner temp until the grill reaches 225F degrees.
 Place a Foil Pouch filled with wood chips over the hot burner.

-WOOD TYPE: My favorite types of wood for smoking chicken wings are apple wood, cherry wood or hickory wood.
+WOOD TYPE: My favorite types of wood for smoking chicken wings are apple wood, cherry wood, hickory wood or pecan wood.

 How to cook smoked chicken wings

-- STEP ONE: Pat the wings dry with paper towels.
-Season the wings with a light coat of salt, pepper and garlic and Chicken Rub.
+1. STEP ONE: Place wings on a baking sheet.
+Pat dry with a paper towel.
+Season the wings with a light coat of salt, pepper and garlic and your favorite chicken rub.
 Don’t overdo it.

 PRO TIP: If you’re using a kettle or gas grill, there will be more heat on one side of the grill.
 For even cooking, rotate your wings, so they’re all exposed to the hotter and cooler areas.